cwbit/cakephp-aggregate-cache/README.md

 	{
 		"require": {
-			"cwbit/cakephp-aggregate-cache": "master"
+			"cwbit/cakephp-aggregate-cache": "dev-master"
 		}
 	}

-Because this plugin has the type `cakephp-plugin` set in it's own `composer.json`, composer knows to install it inside your `/Plugins` directory, rather than in the usual vendors file.
-It is recommended that you add `/Plugins/Entity` to your .gitignore file.
+Because this plugin has the type `cakephp-plugin` set in it's own `composer.json` composer knows to install it inside your `/Plugins` directory (rather than in the usual 'Vendor' folder).
+It is recommended that you add `/Plugins/AggregateCache` to your cake app's .gitignore file.
 (Why? [read this](http://getcomposer.org/doc/faqs/should-i-commit-the-dependencies-in-my-vendor-directory.md).)

 _[Manual]_

 * Download and unzip the repo (see the download button somewhere on this git page)
-* Copy the resulting folder to `app/Plugin`
+* Copy the resulting folder into `app/Plugin`
 * Rename the folder you just copied to `AggregateCache`

 _[GIT Submodule]_

-In your app directory type:
+In your `app` directory type:

     git submodule add -b master git://github.com/cwbit/cakephp-aggregate-cache.git Plugin/AggregateCache git submodule init